ditdotdev/dit/docs/src/start.rst

 * :ref:`local_run`
 * :ref:`local_commit`

-If you are interested in running titan with Kubernetes, see the :ref:`lifecycle_kubernetes` section.
+If you are interested in running d3 with Kubernetes, see the :ref:`lifecycle_kubernetes` section.